daryl-sen/sequelize-test/docs/associations.md

 Source: https://sequelize.org/master/manual/assocs.html#-code-foo-belongstomany-bar----through--baz-----code-

 These special methods are automatically generated whenever a model has a `this.belongsTomany()` association.
-They allow many-to-many relationships to be created, and are generated dynamically based on the `as` key provided in `static associate()`.

 ```
 // Post instance         // Tag instance